One of the first things you’ll need to purchase before setting up your own website is a domain name.What is a domain name? Click To Tweet

 6. Think of Your Business Name

-If you’re getting a domain name for a business, you should try to match your business and your domain name.
-If you’re a blogger, the domain name should be the same as the website name.
+If you’re getting a domain name for a business, you should try to match your business and your domain.
+If you’re a blogger, the domain should be the same as the website name or close to it.